grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 **Can I distribute my plugin somewhere else than the Grafana Catalog?**

 - The official way of distributing Grafana plugins is using the Grafana Catalog.
-You can install private and development plugins in local Grafana instances as described in [this guide](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana)
+You can install private and development plugins in local Grafana instances as described in [this guide](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-plugin-on-local-grafana).

 ## Publishing your plugin for the first time

 **Do plugin's signatures expire?**

-- Currently plugin's signatures don't expire
+- Currently plugin's signatures don't expire.

 {{< figure src="/static/img/docs/plugins/plugins-submission-create2.png" class="docs-image--no-shadow" max-width="650px" >}}